jhvanderschee/matt_mulderberg/README.md

 > [...] the mission of “Democratize Publishing” to me means that people of all backgrounds, interests, and abilities should be able to access Free-as-in-speech software that empowers them to express themselves on the open web and to own their content.

 WordPress has been very succesful, allowing millions of people to easily create websites.
 A wonderful achievement.
-This project aims to do the same, but in a slightly different way.
-A website built with this project has no databases, no PHP, no React, no backups, no updates and no complicated hosting environments.
-It is not only open-source, but also truly yours and something you can host for free (on Github for example).
-The only thing it requires is basic knowledge of HTML, which you can easily learn online.
+This project aims to do the same, but in a completely different way.

 &nbsp;